Life Insurance glossaryDiscover Life Insurance terms and definitions in this glossary from NobleOak.

 - Bacterial Meningitis – resulting in significant permanent impairment

-- Chronic Lung Disease – requiring permanent oxygen therapy
+- Chronic Lung Disease – requiring long-term oxygen therapy

 This is a term commonly used to explain a scenario where a client has insufficient cover in place to meet their overall financial needs.
 For example, the amount of Life Cover or TPD Insurance may not be enough to pay out the home mortgage and other debts, and also cover the costs of future schooling and household expenses in the event of the death or serious illness or injury of the primary breadwinner.